ExMe4/plotrend/README.md

 # Plotrend

-Plotrend is a full-stack TV show analytics platform that visualizes episode rating trends and enables interactive exploration of show data.
+Plotrend is a TV show analytics platform that visualizes episode rating trends and enables interactive exploration of show data.

 The goal of Plotrend is to provide a clean, data-driven way to explore TV series performance over time.
-Users can analyze episode ratings, view trends across seasons, and explore cast and show details — all through an intuitive and interactive interface.
+Users can analyze episode ratings, view trends across seasons, and explore cast and show details, all through an intuitive and interactive interface.

-The platform focuses on:
+Plotrend focuses on:
 - Clear data visualization
 - Seamless user experience
 - SEO optimization for discoverability